 New Relic infrastructure monitoring integrations include an Amazon Elastic Compute Cloud (EC2) integration for reporting your EC2 metadata to New Relic.
 This document explains the integration's features, how to activate it, and what data can be reported.

 Amazon's EC2 is a central part of Amazon's cloud-computing platform.
-All New Relic Infrastructure users, regardless of subscription level, can use the New Relic Infrastructure agent to get a comprehensive, real-time view of their host's performance and status.
+All New Relic infrastructure monitoring users, regardless of subscription level, can use the New Relic infrastructure agent to get a comprehensive, real-time view of their host's performance and status.
 New Relic's EC2 integration uses the

-ec2Describe* policy to add data about your EC2 instances to your standard Infrastructure data.
-Infrastructure also imports Amazon EC2 custom tags and adds it to your data.
+ec2Describe* policy to add data about your EC2 instances to your standard infrastructure monitoring data.
+We also import Amazon EC2 custom tags and add it to your data.

 You can also create custom attributes to be analyzed in New Relic.

 To enable this integration follow standard procedures to Connect AWS services to New Relic.

 You must install the infrastructure agent on each EC2 host to see metrics from that host.
 Connecting your EC2 account allows New Relic to access EC2 metadata, such as region, type, and tags.

 You can change the polling frequency and filter data using configuration options.

 Default polling information for the Amazon EC2 integration:

 - Amazon CloudWatch data interval: 1 minute or 5 minutes, depending on CloudWatch plan